Video soon available in English

 A building in line with Switzerland’s environmental objectives

 The Swiss Federal Council has affirmed its commitment to moving towards a 2000-watt society by 2150, with an intermediary objective of 3500 watts by 2050.
-To help the smart living building meet this objective, an interdisciplinary research program has been set up, funded by the Canton of Fribourg and EPFL.
-Headed by the Building 2050 research group, about thirty researchers from EPFL, the HEIA-FR, and UNIFR will be involved in the passionate mission of designing a model building for the future.
+To help the smart living lab's building meet this objective, an interdisciplinary research program has been set up, funded by the Canton of Fribourg and EPFL.
+Headed by the Building 2050 research group, about thirty researchers from EPFL, the HEIA-FR, and UNIFR have been involved in the passionate mission of designing a model building for the future.

 Focusing on questions related to energy, comfort, and architectural quality, the researchers have identified their main axes of inquiry: